 Prior to the beginning of each semester, new registrants in BUS 499 Strategic Management (senior capstone) are emailed an Advance Information Memorandum outlining the capstone requirements in terms of forming a successful team, selecting a client firm, and understanding the requirements of the final report.

-The School of Business capstone course requirements entails the following process:
+The College of Business capstone course requirements entails the following process:

 - Weeks 1-4: Form the team; select the client firm; study the text to gain a complete picture of the components of a strategic analysis; develop and submit client interview questions from chapter readings; and write the first draft of the history, external analysis, internal analysis and strategic recommendations sections of the personal life strategy assignment.

 - Weeks 4-5: Research and write the history and overview section of the client report; submit week 5; develop and present PowerPoint presentation week 5.